aelezi16/zanatciu/README.md

 <br>

 <p>
-Zanatciu aims to create a service that connects potential craftsman to people that require their service, and potential service
+Zanatciu aims to create a service that connects potential craftsman to people that require their service, and potential jobs to people that demand those jobs.
 </p>
   </body>
 </html>